DOUGLAS WAYNE FISCHER JR.

 DOUGLAS WAYNE FISCHER JR., 46, of Huntington, husband of Darla Jo Isaac Fischer, died Aug.
 11 at home.
-He was a Psychologist working for the State of West Virginia.
-Chapman’s Mortuary is in charge of arrangements, which are incomplete.
+He was a psychologist working for the State of West Virginia.
+Graveside services will be conducted 11 a.m.
+Aug.
+19 at Ridgelawn Memorial Park.
+Chapman’s Mortuary is assisting the family. www.chapmans-mortuary.com.

 Essential reporting in volatile times.

-Note: - UPDATE: Victim's name released in Huntington stabbing